Real convergence and periodicity of $p$-adic continued fractions: Computations

 \section{Computations}

-In the following tables, we list the approximations of $\sqrt{D}$ provided by the $1000$th convergent of \textit{Browkin I}, \textit{Browkin II} and Algorithm \eqref{Alg: MR} $p$--adic continued fractions in $\mathbb{Q}_5$ and $\mathbb{Q}_{43}$, distinguishing the periodic and the non-periodic case.
+In the following tables, we list the approximations of $\sqrt{D}$, having both a $p$-adic and a real image, provided by the $1000$th convergent of \textit{Browkin I}, \textit{Browkin II} and Algorithm \eqref{Alg: MR} $p$--adic continued fractions in $\mathbb{Q}_5$ and $\mathbb{Q}_{43}$, distinguishing the periodic and the apparently non-periodic cases.
 It is possible to notice that, when the $p$--adic continued fraction of $\sqrt{D}$ is periodic, the convergents approach very well and very soon the real limit, that is $\sqrt{D}$ by Proposition \ref{Pro: Conv}.
-In the non-periodic case, as we have seen also in Example \ref{Exa: convereal}, the continued fraction seems to approach a real limit different from $\sqrt{D}$.
+In the cases where periodicity is not detected, the continued fraction seems to approach a real limit different from $\sqrt{D}$.
 This is a behaviour that we have observed in all the examples of our analysis.
-The SageMath code used for the computational part is publicly available\footnote{\href{https://github.com/giulianoromeont/p-adic-continued-fractions}{https://github.com/giulianoromeont/p-adic-continued-fractions}} and contains the implementation of the main algorithms for $p$--adic continued fractions.
+The SageMath code used for the computational part is publicly available\footnote{\href{https://github.com/giulianoromeont/p-adic-continued-fractions}{https://github.com/giulianoromeont/p-adic-continued-fractions}} and contains the implementations of the main algorithms for $p$--adic continued fractions.